stephensalim/APNEquipLabs/content/High Level Instruction/VPC Lab.md

 1. Use the VPC Wizard to create a new VPC
 	* Use both Public and Private subnets
-2. Use an Elastic IP to the NAT Gateway
+2. Use an Elastic IP to the NAT Gateway.
 3. Review your new VPC and draw out the complete deployment including:
 	* Subnets
 	* Internet Gateway